lf-/gankra.github.io/blah/deinitialize-me-maybe/index.md

 Interestingly, convenience initializers *can* call other convenience intializers -- you just need to bottom out in a "designated" initializer that actually does the initialization.
 There is no checking for this, so you can actually just infinitely mutually recurse and blow the stack if you really want to! 💯

-Also for whatever reason when class inheritance is involved you must specifically call a non-convenience ("designated") initializer of the superclass.
-No idea why that is, probably some weird ABI thing.
+Although when class inheritance is involved you must specifically call a non-convenience ("designated") initializer of the superclass.
+I don't *fully* grok all the constraints here, because there's a lot of weirdness going on around subclasses being able to override things and some really weird legacy Objective-C patterns.

+Basically a subclass is actually allowed to override some initializers of the superclass, and the superclass *will* actually call them?
+And that's useful sometimes?
+For reasons?
+But the designated intializers are opted out of this system so you don't go around in infinite loops up and down the inheritance chain and mess up all the DI logic.

+A bunch of Swift developers tried to explain this to me and it felt like my head was going to explode.
+I think the entire discussion was best summarized by one of them saying "I think for this to make the *most* sense you have to put yourself in a Smalltalk mindset".
+I can't.

 ```swift
 class  MyType {